 Thus, object-related cases are ontologically distinct from the correlated objects if the latter are material objects or events.
 The understanding of evaluative properties and the part structure of object-related cases indicate that object-related cases are on a par with cases that are situations acting as truthmakers of sentences, motivating a unified account of cases described by clausal and object-related case-NPs.
 Object-related cases carry just those properties relevant for verifying that the correlated object meets the contextually given condition.
-For the semantics of object-related case-terms, sentences are not available; instead simple propositions of the form $\langle P, o \rangle$ can be considered the entities that truthmakers stand in the truthmaking relation to, where P is a contextually given property of the relevant legal or medical type.
-The noun case in object-related case-NPs will also involve a case space, a set X of alternative situations $s, s \parallel \langle P, d \rangle$ for a suitable object d.
+For the semantics of object-related case-terms, sentences are not available; instead simple propositions of the form can serve as the entities that truthmakers stand in the truthmaking relation to, where P is a contextually given property of the relevant legal or medical type.
+The noun case in object-related case-NPs will also involve a case space, a set X of alternative situations s, s \Vdash for a suitable object d.
 An object-related case-nominal will then have the semantics below: